No items found.

 This isn’t to say we must only write from our own lived experiences.
 Creativity should be untethered and free.
 There are so many aspects of existence to explore, the opportunities are abundant.

-But when it comes to writing from the perspectives, lived experiences, and history of marginalised communities and identities we need to ask ourselves some important questions:
+But when it comes to writing from the perspectives, lived experiences and history of marginalized communities and identities, we need to ask ourselves some important questions:

 1. Why do I want to tell this story?